learn-co-curriculum/rails-form_tag-readme/README.md

 ```

 If we run the tests again, we'll see that they're all still passing.
 Let's take
-a look at the HTML generated by our Rails `ActionView` methods:
+a look at the HTML generated by our Rails `ActionView` methods.
+Navigate to the
+`posts/new` page in the browser, and use the Dev Tools to inspect the elements.
+You should see HTML that looks like this:

 ```html
 <form action="/posts" accept-charset="UTF-8" method="post">